ihassin/fruitymesh-ubuntu-vm/README.md

-# FruityMesh dev VM provisioning
+# FruityMesh dev VM provisioning with Vagrant using VirtualBox and/or Parallels

 The roles are